microsoft/font-tools/EgyptianOpenType/eot.md

 | 𓍻 | U+1337B | cre | Cartouche reversed end |
 | 𓐯 | U+1342F | crb | Cartouche reversed begin |

+#### Egyptian Hieroglyph Format Controls
-- **Egyptian Hieroglyph Format Controls** — The format controls should have conventional visible forms for fallback purposes.
+The format controls should have conventional visible forms for fallback purposes.
 Only a subset need be included.
 When included, they should be named as follows:

 | Sign | Code point | Name | Description |
 | ---- | ---------- | ---- | ----------- |